msg-CareerPaths/aws-serverless-training/chapters/010-apigw-and-lambda.md

 For each of the API operations, create a dedicated Lambda function.
 Structure your Lambda codebase using the following directories:
  - `models`: Contains interfaces to represent entities, data transfer objects, etc.
  - `repositories`: Houses classes for data retrieval.
 Initially, employ mock or in-memory storage within these repositories (this will be iterated upon in subsequent chapters).
- - `services`: Consists of classes that encapsulate the core business logic, solely leveraging repositories for data extraction.
+ - `services`: Consists of classes that encapsulate the core business logic, solely leveraging repositories for data access.
  - `handlers`: Each Lambda should have a separate file in this directory.
 Every file should contain a handler function that instantiates the corresponding service class plus dependencies and invokes the necessary service method.

 ### Input Validation and Handling